 joining our csa: what's in the bag?

-Each week members receive 6 to 10 varieties of the freshest produce grown at the farm.
+Each week members receive 5 (small) or 8 (full) varieties of the freshest produce grown at the farm.
 You can select a small (for 1-2 people) or full share (for 2-4 people, depending on your veggie use).

 Pick-up is convenient from the farm (on the outskirts of Carrboro heading toward Hillsborough), or from our drop in Central Durham.

-You can customize your share or choose a Farmer's Choice bag.
+You can customize your share, choosing from 20-30 produce items each week, which change over the season, or receive a Farmer's Choice bag.

-Our weekly newsletter shares updates about small farm life and comes with a link for making share selections or ordering add-ons.
+Our weekly newsletter shares updates about small farm life and comes with a link for making share selections and ordering add-ons (additional produce, body care products made by Farmer Sandi, plants, and other seasonal offerings).

 You'll get recipe ideas and tips on how to store and use your produce.

-CSA members have access to the farm for pick-up, seed swaps, picnics, work days, and other gatherings, but you can also just grab your bag and go (we know life is busy).
+CSA members have access to the farm for pick-up, picnics, work days, and other gatherings, but you can also just grab your bag and go (we know life is busy).

 Email email@example.com to get the details and sign up!